siobhanlgorman/80s-Mixtape-Quiz/README.md

 As the site owner I want to:
 * create an entertaining interactive quiz on the topic of eighties music trivia

-The quiz was tested by a variety of friends and family who appreciated the look of the quiz and enjoyed playing it.
-They found it to be fun and would like more questions to be added to play more times.
+The quiz was tested by a variety of friends and family who complimented the look of the quiz and enjoyed playing answering the questions.
+They found it to be fun and would enjoy playing it again.

 ![alt-text](documentation/home_page.png)

 As a general user I want to:
-* play a fun quiz
+1. play a fun quiz
 The welcome page with its brightly coloured image of cassettes inspires a positive emotional reponse in users and they anticipate a fun quiz.
 The title is prominent and clearly shows the topic of the quiz.
-THe theme is comprehensively supported by the image and colours.
+The theme is comprehensively supported by the image and colours.
 The large play call to action button invites users to start the quiz.

 ![alt-text](documentation/home_mob.png)

-* navigate easily around the application
+2. navigate easily around the application
 Navigation buttons are clearly displayed on each page.
 The icons are styled in keeping with the cassette theme and are minimal which keeps the user flow through the site clear.
 On the home page there is one call to action button prominently displayed which links to the quiz page and invites the user to start the quiz.

 ![alt-text](documentation/play_button.png)

-At the top of the quiz page there is a button to stop the quiz and return to the home page.
+At the top of the quiz play area there is a button to stop the quiz and return to the home page.
 ![alt-text](documentation/stop_quiz_button.png)

 On the modal page there are two prominent navigation buttons offering the user a choice of playing again or ending and returning to the home page.